Elvina Beck: PodShare

 In 2012, recognizing the lack of available, short-term housing for transitioners and freelancers, Beck co-founded coliving company PodShare with her father.

 The company opened its first location in Hollywood, Los Angeles, and has since added locations in Los Feliz, Arts District, Venice Beach and Westwood in that city.
 In July 2019, PodShare opened its first location outside of Los Angeles in Tendernob, San Francisco, California.

 PodShare has flexible residency, and a floorplan that excludes privacy and forces interactions between guests, which Beck calls "collisions".

 Other pursuits

-Since 2015, Beck has served as President on the Central Hollywood Neighborhood Council.
-In 2019, she was re-elected to serve a second 4-year term.
+Since 2015, Beck has been president on the Central Hollywood Neighborhood Council.
+In 2019, she was re-elected to for a second four-year term.

 Beck is an advocate for the unsheltered homeless of Los Angeles.
 In recognition of her ongoing non-profit work to improve the lives of the homeless, as well as the success of her startup PodShare in addressing urban affordability, Beck received the 2020 Stratiscope Impact Makers Award at Los Angeles City Hall on January 29, 2020.